-It’s raining cats and dogs in Gibraltar and all over the Iberian Peninsula.
+It’s raining cats and dogs, who might be wearing accessories by DEWELPRO, in Gibraltar and all over the Iberian Peninsula.
 My fellow Podencos of the Balearics tell me they have not had a chance of a decent walk in days.
 Filomena, which is a rather charming name for a lady, is what humans have called this snowy and rainy storm or cold wave which has been hitting us lately.
 Strange race these humans.
 They have the most extraordinary names for storms, hurricanes and climatic setbacks.
 El Niño, Zeta, Delta, Jorge, Filomena.
 I wonder who gives them these peculiar names.

 Anyway, I got news as well from across the Straits of Gibraltar in Morocco, where my fellow Moroccan dog friends tell me it is cold there as well.
 Hopefully this will end sometime soon and the sun will shine again as it normally does in this enchanting Mediterranean part of the world.
 I wish we could go somewhere for a change but due to the present pandemic, travel has become impossible unless you can produce a really good reason.
 In other words, your travel plans are very limited until things change.
 In my view, this virus, which according to the news originated somewhere in the Orient, is here to stay – and from what I have seen it is driving everybody frantic.